-Spahr's lawyers estimate at least 10 percent of the Presbyterian Church's followers identify themselves as gay or lesbian.
+Spahr's lawyers estimate at least 10 percent of congregants in the Presbyterian Church, which recently removed prohibitions on openly gay clergy and has long baptized the children of same-sex couples, identify themselves as gay or lesbian.

 "I feel sad for the church because I think it's such a right and loving thing to be with couples on this journey of marriage and deep intimacy with one another," Spahr, of San Francisco, said in a telephone interview after the decision was issued.